jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 ### Creating my first Django application environment

-- Leveraging the [the following blog post by Darren](https://blogs.oracle.com/solaris/post/future-of-python-on-solaris) I used the `--system-site-packages` of `venv` to leverage the Solaris installed packages in addition to the default library:
+- Leveraging [the following blog post by Darren](https://blogs.oracle.com/solaris/post/future-of-python-on-solaris) I used the `--system-site-packages` of `venv` to leverage the Solaris installed packages in addition to the default library: